sunjyot-anand/transports-on-the-cloud/README.md

 This command will build the project and also run all tests.

-### Creating a Lambda Function which is triggered on s3 Object creation triggers
+### Creating a Lambda function which is triggered on S3 Object creation

 Prerequisites :
 - Having an AWS account with access to AWS Lambda, S3 and CloudWatch(for logs)